Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Let $Tduo$ be one of the duo limit groups, $Tduo_1,\ldots,Tduo_m$, and let $DE$ be the distinguished vertex in $Tduo$.
 By the construction of $Tduo$, there is an associated map from one of the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, into it, that we denoted $<f,p,q>$. $Tduo$ is a duo limit group, and by our assumptions it terminates in a rigid limit group and the two graded completions that are associated with it contain no non-cyclic abelian vertex group in any of their levels.
-Hence, $Tduo$, can be presented as an amalgamated product: $Tduo = <d_1,p>*_{DE=<d_0>} \, <d_2,q>$.
+Hence, $Tduo$, can be presented as an amalgamated product: $Tduo = <d_1,p>*_{<d_0>} \, <d_2,q>$.
 If both subgroups, $<p>$ and $<q>$, are non-trivial in $Tduo$, then the subgroup $<f,p,q>$ intersects non-trivially some conjugates of the distinguished vertex group in $Tduo$.
 We denoted by $H^1,\ldots,H^e$ the conjugacy classes of these intersections.

-Let $\hat d_0'$ be a specialization of $d_0$ (i.e., a specialization of a fixed generating set of $DE$) that does not belong to the finitely many equivalence classes of $E(p,q)$ that are singled out in theorem 3.1, for which there are infinitely many conjugacy classes of specializations of the subgroups $H^1,\ldots,H^e$ that are associated with the equivalence class of $\hat d_0'$, so that these specializations of $H^1,\ldots,H^e$ can be extended to conjugates of rigid specializations of $DE$ (the terminal limit group in $Tduo$) that can be extended to test sequences of $Tduo$ that restrict to valid proofs that the corresponding couples: $(p_n,q_n)$, and $(p_n,q_0)$, belong to the same equivalence class of $E(p,q)$, and to distinct couples of specializations: $\{(p_n,q_n)\}$.
-Then by part (i) of theorem 3.8 there exists a Duo limit group $Sduo$, that is constructed from $Tduo$, in which not all the images of the subgroups $H^1,\ldots,H^e$ can be conjugated into the distinguished vertex in $Sduo$, and so that $\hat d_0'$ can be extended to a test sequence of $Sduo$ that restricts to proofs that the couples: $(p_n,q_n)$, $(p_n,q_0(n))$, and $(q_0(n),\hat q_0')$ belong to the same equivalence class of $E(p,q)$, the corresponding specializations of the subgroups $H^1,\ldots,H^e$ belong to distinct conjugacy classes, and the corresponding couples of specializations $\{(p_n,q_n)\}$ are distinct.
+Let $\hat d_0'$ be a specialization of $d_0$ (i.e., a specialization of a fixed generating set of $DE$) that does not belong to the finitely many equivalence classes of $E(p,q)$ that are singled out in theorem 3.1.
+Suppose that there are infinitely many conjugacy classes of specializations of the subgroups $H^1,\ldots,H^e$ that are associated with the equivalence class of $\hat d_0'$, so that these specializations of $H^1,\ldots,H^e$ can be extended to conjugates of rigid specializations of $DE$ (the terminal limit group in $Tduo$) that can be extended to test sequences of $Tduo$ that restrict to valid proofs that the corresponding couples: $(p_n,q_n)$, and $(p_n,q_0)$, belong to the same equivalence class of $E(p,q)$, and to distinct couples of specializations: $\{(p_n,q_n)\}$.

+By part (i) of theorem 3.8 there exists a Duo limit group $Sduo$, that is constructed from $Tduo$, in which not all the images of the subgroups $H^1,\ldots,H^e$ can be conjugated into the distinguished vertex in $Sduo$, and so that $\hat d_0'$ can be extended to a test sequence of $Sduo$ that restricts to proofs that the couples: $(p_n,q_n)$, $(p_n,q_0(n))$, and $(q_0(n),\hat q_0')$ belong to the same equivalence class of $E(p,q)$, the corresponding specializations of the subgroups $H^1,\ldots,H^e$ belong to distinct conjugacy classes, and the corresponding couples of specializations $\{(p_n,q_n)\}$ are distinct.

 By the construction of the uniformization limit groups $Unif$, since this last conclusion holds for $Sduo$, it holds for at least one of the uniformization limit groups, $Unif$, that are associated with it.